Behemoth (band): Evangelion (2009–2010)

 In March 2009, the band suggested that the new album, due in the summer, be produced by British producer Colin Richardson.
-Behemoth released its 9th full-length album entitled Evangelion on 9 August via Nuclear Blast in Europe and 11 August via Metal Blade in US.
+Behemoth released its ninth full-length album, Evangelion, on 9 August via Nuclear Blast in Europe and 11 August via Metal Blade in US.
 "Shemhamforash", a track from this album, was released in July 2009 on their MySpace profile.

-In July and August 2009, Behemoth participated in the Rockstar Mayhem Festival alongside a variety of metal bands such as Slayer, Bullet for My Valentine, All That Remains, Trivium, Marilyn Manson, Cannibal Corpse and Job for a Cowboy.
-In September 2009 Behemoth headlined the "New Evangelion" Polish tour alongside Azarath, Black River and Hermh.
+In July and August 2009, Behemoth participated in the Rockstar Mayhem Festival with Slayer, Bullet for My Valentine, All That Remains, Trivium, Marilyn Manson, Cannibal Corpse and Job for a Cowboy.
+In September 2009, Behemoth headlined the "New Evangelion" Polish tour with Azarath, Black River and Hermh.

 In January 2010, Behemoth toured North America during "Evangelia Amerika Tour".
-In March they toured Europe with shows in Scandinavia, Greece and Turkey.
+In March, they toured Europe with shows in Scandinavia, Greece and Turkey.
 In April, Behemoth toured Japan, Australia and New Zealand.
-In May they started European "Evangelion Summer Campaign 2010" with shows on open-air festivals in Austria, Switzerland, Germany, Sweden, Denmark and Poland.
-In June and July they toured France, Spain, Portugal, Italy, Belgium, Switzerland, Turkey, Serbia and Croatia with Decapitated and Ex Deo.
-In July and August they performed on next open-air festivals, in Czech Republic and Poland.
+In May, they started the European "Evangelion Summer Campaign 2010" with shows on open-air festivals in Austria, Switzerland, Germany, Sweden, Denmark and Poland.
+In June and July, they toured France, Spain, Portugal, Italy, Belgium, Switzerland, Turkey, Serbia and Croatia with Decapitated and Ex Deo.
+In July and August, they performed on open-air festivals in Czech Republic and Poland.

 Nergal's illness, recovery and The Satanist (2010–2016)

-In August 2010, Nergal was rushed to a hospital and was diagnosed with leukemia.
-It was reported that his leukemia was so advanced that chemotherapy couldn't help him; however, that has been proven false.
-Doda, his girlfriend at that time, offered her bone marrow for a transplant but tests showed she wasn't a match.
+In August 2010, Nergal was hospitalized and was diagnosed with leukemia.
+It was falsely reported that his leukemia was so advanced that chemotherapy couldn't help him.
+Doda, his girlfriend at that time, offered her bone marrow for a transplant but she wasn't a match.
 A donor was subsequently found.
-Behemoth was forced to cancel all upcoming shows in August, including the Sonisphere Festival in Finland, concerts in Russia, Belarus and Baltic States in September and October, and their North American tour "Lawless States of Heretika" with Watain, Withered and Black Anvil in November and December.
+Behemoth cancelled all upcoming shows in August, including the Sonisphere Festival in Finland, concerts in Russia, Belarus and Baltic States in September and October, and their North American tour "Lawless States of Heretika" with Watain, Withered and Black Anvil in November and December.

 Behemoth's live DVD Evangelia Heretika was released on 9 November 2010.
 The DVD package includes two DVDs featuring Live in Warsaw 2009, Live in Paris 2008, Documentaries, Bonus Material and an Audio CD.

-On 17 January 2011, Nergal left the hematology division of Uniwersyteckie Centrum Kliniczne, four weeks after he underwent a bone marrow transplant procedure.
-He said that he would take several months of recovery while living in his flat in one of the Gdańsk's districts in order to restore his physical condition.
-He also announced that he was eager to resume playing the guitar again, its having been six months since he last played.
-He also said that he had a huge motivation and desire to continue his work with the band, thanking all people who helped him.
+On 17 January 2011, Nergal left the hematology division of Uniwersyteckie Centrum Kliniczne, four weeks after undergoing a bone marrow transplant.
+He said that he would spend several months recovering in his flat in one of the Gdańsk's districts to restore his physical condition.
+He announced that he looked forward to resume playing the guitar after six months.
+He said that he had a huge motivation and desire to continue his work with the band, thanking all people who helped him.